The extended future cover and desynchronization of sofic shifts

 commutes.
 This conjugacy has the properties that also

 and

 commute. \end{thm}

-The map $\psi_\mathbb K$ in the diagram \eqref{20-01-25d} is a conjugacy, and together with the commuting square in \eqref{20-01-25d}, it comes from Krieger's theorem and requires only the existence of the conjugacy $\psi$.
-See Theorem 2.11 in \cite{Th}.
-The novelty compared to Krieger's theorem is the conjugacy $\tilde{\phi}$, and the bulk of the remainder of the paper is dedicated to its construction and the proof of Theorem \ref{18-01-26d}.
+The map $\psi_\mathbb K$ in the diagram \eqref{20-01-25d} is a conjugacy, and together with the lower commuting square in \eqref{20-01-25d} it comes from Krieger's theorem and requires only the existence of the conjugacy $\psi$.
+See Theorem 2.11 in \cite{Th1}.
+The novelty compared to Krieger's theorem is the conjugacy $\underline{\phi}$, and the rest of this section is dedicated to its construction and the proof of Theorem \ref{18-01-26d}.